lucy-zhou/lucy-zhou.github.io/README.md

 ![Tourism in China Infographic](https://github.com/lucy-zhou/lucy-zhou.github.io/blob/master/Shanghai.png?raw=true)
 ### Travel China Guide.
 This infographic shows the growth rate of tourism in China from 2011-2016.
 The background image is a picture I took this past summer (Summer 2017) when I visited my parents in Shanghai.
+## Practice Timeline
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1uuX21yAoDYJsRMZ0pP0x73Y8wyvDk2iyf7c-OnaNIVA&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
+This timeline follows the 2016 Summer Olympics in Rio.
+The main focus is opening night.
+## Timeline: Evolution of Flannels
+<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1XzO2EOpuZR4QA8wu_DGVu_wrTyU4FA0Ji-DwoKfFlX0&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
+This timeline is about the history and evolution of flannels.
+Though the fabric was invented by the Welsh and was first popular in Europe, the flannel eventually reached America.
+The production and sale of flannels in America led to the emergence of the grunge style and an increase in popularity.
+Today, flannel is mainstream and seen everywhere.